Accessibility Accommodations

 As appropriate to the disability, documentation should include the following elements:

 - A diagnostic statement by a professional whose license or credentials are appropriate to describe or diagnose the disability, provided on professional letterhead.
-The statement should include the date of the most current diagnostic evaluation, the date of the original diagnosis, and identification of the nature and extent of the disability.
+The statement should include the date of the most current diagnostic evaluation, the date of the original diagnosis, and the identification of the nature and extent of the disability.
 (Sometimes identification will include a description of the diagnostic tests, methods, and/or criteria used.)
 Documentation must be current (generally, three years is acceptable for most disabilities and five years in

-some cases depending on type).
+some cases, depending on type).

 - Specific information on the functional limitation as related to the academic environment.
 (Might include specific test results and the examiner's narrative interpretation.)

-- Description of the current course of treatment including medical side effects.
+- Description of the current course of treatment, including medical side effects.
 (Might include treatment, medications, and/or assistive devices/services currently prescribed or in use.)

 - Prognosis for the disability.
 (Might include a description of the expected progression or stability of the impact of the disability over time.)